Avin008/is-your-birthday-lucky/README.md

 # is-your-birthday-lucky

-A VanillaJS app that takes your date of birth and lucky number tells whether your birthday is lucky or not - (mark 11)
+A VanillaJS app that takes your date of birth and lucky number and tells you whether your birthday is lucky or not - (mark 11)

 ## Technologies used: